 pH is mainly changed due to change of concentration of the solution.
 The concentration of the base increases, it results increase of pH.

-pH is defined for expressing H3O+ concentration and pOH is defined for expressing OH- concentration.
+pH is defined for expressing H3O+ concentration and pOH is defined for expressing OH- concentration in an aqueous solution.

 In calculating pH of NaOH solution, first, we have to calculate the pOH value.
 We have a relationship between pH and pOH as below.